IOCoin/DIONS/README.md

 I/O Coin is a POS CiPher-Based Blockchain

 Features:
+* Multi context validation model - enables interepreters to be opted in on payload content - e.g. one of which are smart contracts - others e.g. wasm or x86... built on base network protocol
 * Smart Contract functionality using the D(ions)Virtual Machine (DVM) architecture major upgrade releaase.
 *   candidate v1 - batch integration test
 *   TODO -> main branch add release notes - blastdoor7